CEDStandards/CEDS-Data-Warehouse-Parquet/README.md

 IDS version = 7.3.2.0
 CEDS Elements = 7.2.18.2

-The annual official CEDS release occurs, typically around January/February of the calendar year.
+The annual official CEDS release occurs typically around January/February of the calendar year.
 All resources are brought into version alignment (Note: no changes occurred to the resource, the annual release simply restarts/aligns the versioning):

 DW version = 8.0.0.0
 DW Parquet version = 8.0.0.0